iamkirankumaryadav/PySpark/Big Data.md

 * **The storage room:**  Hadoop is a framework that stores and manages massive amounts of data across multiple computers in a distributed way.
 * It's like having a network of warehouses to hold all those information boxes.
-* Hadoop is a way to distribute very large files across multiple machines.
+* Hadoop is a way to distribute very large data sets across multiple machines.
 It uses the Hadoop Distributed File System (HDFS)
 * HDFS allows a user to work with large datasets, it also duplicates blocks of data for fault tolerance.

 ### **MapReduce:**

 * **The sorting process:**  MapReduce is a programming model within the Hadoop framework.
-It takes a big job, breaks it down into smaller, more manageable tasks (like sorting through individual boxes), and distributes those tasks across the network of computers.
-Once individual tasks are complete, MapReduce gathers the results and presents the final output.
+* It takes a big job, breaks it down into smaller, more manageable tasks (like sorting through individual boxes), and distributes those tasks across the network of computers.
+* Once individual tasks are complete, MapReduce gathers the results and presents the final output.
+* MapReduce is a way of splitting a computation task to a distributed data sets.
+* MapReduce consist of Job Tracker (Master Node) and multiple Task Trackers (Worker Nodes)
+* The Job Tracker sends code to run on the Task Trackers, the Task Trackers allocate CPU and memory for the tasks and monitor the tasks on the worker nodes.

 ### **Spark:**

-* **The advanced search tool:**  Spark is another framework that sits on top of Hadoop, but it offers a faster and more flexible way to process data.
-It can process data in **memory** (like having readily accessible information on a desk) instead of just relying on hard drives (like the warehouse shelves).
-This makes Spark ideal for real-time processing and iterative tasks where you need to keep going back and analyzing the data multiple times.
+* **The advanced search tool:**  Spark is another framework that sits on top of Hadoop, but it offers a faster and more flexible way to handle and process big data.
+* It can process data in **memory** (like having readily accessible information on a desk) instead of just relying on hard drives (like the warehouse shelves).
+* This makes Spark ideal for real-time processing and iterative tasks where you need to keep going back and analyzing the data multiple times.
+* Spark is a flexible alternative to **MapReduce**, Spark can used data stored in a variety of formats (Cassandra DB, AWS S3, HDFS, etc)

+### Why Spark is better than MapReduce?

+- MapReduce required files to be stored only in HDFS, Spark can use data stored at various source.
+- Spark can perform operations 100x faster than MapReduce.
+- MapReduce writes most data to disk (Hard Drive) after each map and reduce operation, Spark keeps most of the data in memory (RAM) after each transformation.
+- Spark can spill over to disk (Hard Drive) if the memory (RAM) is filled.
+- At the core of Spark is the idea of Resilient Distributed Dataset (RDD)

+### **Resilient Distributed Dataset (RDD)**
+- Distributed Collection of Data
+- Fault tolerant
+- Parallel operation - Partitioning
+- Ability to use many data sources
+- Master Node assign Tasks to the Worker Nodes
+- Worker Nodes returns results
+- RDDs are immutable

 Here's a table summarizing the key differences: